pesos/grofer/CONTRIBUTING.md

 ## Release overview (for the more regular contributors)

-- master branch for development.
+- main branch for development.
 Small patches/enhancements go here.
 - stable branch for tagged releases.
 This is the branch that will be shipped to users.
 - Separate feature-x branches for adding new "big" features.
 These branches are merged with master, on completion.
 - Once we are satisfied with a certain set of features and stability, we pull the changes from master to stable.
 A new release tag is made.